sdondley/ClimateChangeChat/raku/Cool-Raku.md

 It is called the "topic variable."
 It's helpful to think of it to mean the "topic" of discussion.
-Each time we iterate over the list of our numbers, the topic variable gets assigned to the next number in the list and this becomes the value the `get-prime` receives for its `$nth` argument.
+Each time we iterate over the list of our numbers, the topic variable gets assigned to the next number in the list and this becomes the `$nth` parameter the `get-prime` sub receives for its `$nth` argument.

-Wow, so that's a lot words to explain just a little bit of code.
+Wow, so that's over 1,000 words to explain just four lines of Raku code.
 It demonstrates the power of Raku and how how efficient it can be.
 Amazingly, we can make this bit of code even more concise: